Ways Medicare Is There for Your Mental Health

 Older people with depressive symptoms have poorer functioning than those with chronic medical conditions such as lung disease, hypertension, or diabetes.
 Depression also increases the perception of poor health, the utilization of health care services, and costs.

 Medicare coverage for mental health is not really different from physical health.
-You can see a battery of doctors and mental health professionals: psychiatrists, clinical psychologists, clinical social workers, psychiatric nurses.
+You can see a battery of doctors and mental health professionals: psychiatrists, clinical psychologists, clinical social workers, and psychiatric nurses.
+Using the resources available to you, you can look up the Medicare mental health providers list to give you the complete picture.
+You don’t need to rely on your primary care doctor alone (though they may be able to make some recommendations).

 Medical professionals may also order lab tests and psychiatric evaluations, and screenings to diagnose and treat.

-The treatments generally fall under Medicare Part B because they are outpatient services: Counseling, group therapy, outpatient treatment programs, partial hospitalization.
+The treatments generally fall under Medicare Part B because they are outpatient services mental health services: counseling, group therapy, outpatient treatment programs, and partial hospitalization.
+There is even family counseling available.

 Opioid Use Disorder Treatment Services